 Following Navigation Rules

 As noted above, SUP boarders outside traditional buoyed swimming and surf areas are considered small “vessels.”
 In such cases, they need to obey the navigation laws of the U.S. Coast Guard.
 In most bodies of water, this means bringing along all required safety equipment and understanding the meaning of buoys and beacons.
 These floating markers help identify waterway boundaries, hazards, and channels.

 Final Thoughts on SUP

 Stand-up paddle boarding is one of the most enjoyable and fastest growing sports.
 In fact, it has come a long way since its Waikiki origins.
-Nowadays, people combine SUP with other disciplines, such as yoga, fishing, and sightseeing.
+Nowadays, people combine paddle boarding with other disciplines, such as yoga, fishing, and sightseeing.
 According to the Outdoor Foundation’s 2014 report, U.S. citizens took part in an estimated 13.7 million paddle board outings.
-These individuals cited getting exercise, being close to nature, and gaining self-confidence as just a few of factors that motivated them to do SUP.
+These individuals cited getting exercise, being close to nature, and gaining self-confidence as just a few of factors that motivated them to do stand up paddleboarding.

 Are you interested in trying stand-up paddle boarding?
 We hope our tips and tricks provide the head start you need to get out and enjoy this thrilling water sport!